Get rid of midday lull. Learn 5 powerful ways to enhance focus and concentration

 1. Cognitive Exercises

-Luminosity and other applications offer trainings targeting the relevant regions, utilizing working memory and other challenging cognitive tasks.
+Luminosity and other applications offer training targeting the relevant regions, utilizing working memory and other challenging cognitive tasks.
 Regular practice with such programs has been linked to improved daily attention and memory.

 2. Get Enough Sleep